The following is information we think is particularly helpful when using the Resource Workbench:

 - If viewing an entry that was created as the result of a staffing request, it will be read only.

-- If you see a resource not allocated to capacity, use Find Demand.
+- If you see a resource with capacity, use Find Demand.

 - Find Demand is not supported for weekly intervals - if you have the Allocation Details set to weekly, the Find Demand window will present monthly contours.